SujayAK/CashRichAssignment/readme(IMP).txt

 This text file is the description of files,packages,CDNs and many more ,used in this application

 *IMP*
+This website is not deployed due to some reasons, so it is usable only in deployment mode.
 Procedure to start the application

 Step 1:
-Start the node server using command in terminal "node server.js"  /*ISSUE .. how do I keep server oN?.*/ --index.html--
+Start the node server using command in terminal ###`node server.js`  /*ISSUE .. how do I keep server oN?.*/
-This is the basic html file which contains basic structure of the website

---index.js--

---server.js--
+Step 2
+In another terminal , type command ###`npm start`

 Higher order functions uesd (built-in JS)